airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 -   Try to fix the bug you found in the previous exercise.

-Intermediate Memory Topics
+Intermediate Memory Topics {#memoryintermediate}
 ==========================

-How a Computer Views Memory
+How a Computer Views Memory {#how-a-computer-views-memory}
 ---------------------------

 Let's review how memory within a computer works.
 You may also want to